 Brussels is not only the capital of Belgium but also the de facto capital of Europe.
 It is the seat of many important European organisations.
 As a result, Brussels is an incredibly international and multicultural city.
 Politicians and diplomats from all over the world have made it their own and turned the town into a bustling metropole.
 But while Brussels is known as a city of bureaucrats, it is also a popular tourist destination.

 Brussels has a rich history with beautiful architecture from a variety of periods.
-From the famous central square with its imposing Grand Palace to elegant 19th-century mansions.
+From the famous central square (Grand Place) with its imposing Town Hall to elegant 19th-century mansions.
 And from quirky art nouveau buildings to the modern skyscrapers of the business district.
 Brussels is also a city of art, with many galleries taking advantage of the relatively low rental prices compared to nearby Paris.
 And who can forget the famous statue of Manneken Pis, the little peeing boy?

 Where Brussels is all business, Antwerp is all fun.
 The capital of the Flemish region is the second biggest city in Belgium.
 Antwerp also boasts the biggest port of the country and the critical trading position made the city rich in the 16th century.
 During that time, Antwerp also became a hub of art and culture.